w3f/polkadot-wiki/docs/general/polkadot-v2.md

 ---
 id: polkadot-v2
-title: Polkadot 2.0
+title: The Polkadot Ubiquitous Computer
-sidebar_label: Polkadot 2.0
+sidebar_label: Ubiquitous Computer
-description: Polkadot's 2.0, Decentralized and Secure Ubiquitous Computing.
+description: Polkadot as a Decentralized and Secure Ubiquitous Computer.
-keywords: [polkadot vison, polkadot 2.0, Decentralization, Computing]
+keywords: [polkadot vison, polkadot 2.0, Decentralization, Ubiquitous Computer, Coretime]
 slug: ../polkadot-v2
 ---

-## Polkadot 2.0

 Understanding what Polkadot 1.0 is about, and the philosophy behind it, will help us to envision the future direction of the ecosystem toward abstraction and generalization.